mziranhua/el6-system-configs/README.md

 el6-system-configs
 ==================

-el6 system configs I want to keep track of ... also don't mind sharing
+el6 system configs I want to keep track of ... and that I don't mind sharing.